gulintao/DMTAA/README.md

 * Automated testing with targeted event sequence generation, ISSTA 2013
 * Guided GUI Testing of Android Apps with Minimal Restart and Approximate learning, OOPSLA 2013 (tool: Swift-Hand)
 * EvoDroid: Segmented Evolutionary testing of android apps, FSE 2014
+* Automated Test Input Generation for Android: Are We There Yet?
+(KBSE 2015)
 * Reducing Combinatorics in GUI Testing of Android Applications, ICSE 2016 (tool: TrimDroid)